lsst-sitcom/sitcomtn-068/index.md

 Position data is not smoothed and is directly fit with a spline.
 Provided that no further derivatives are taken from position data, no prior kernel smoothing is necessary and saves computational resources.

 Another fit method used is the [Savitzky–Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter), aka the "savgol" filter.
-The spline method was found to perform better than the savgol filter.

 Slews are identified with the updated `summit_utils` functionality `getSlewsFromEventList()`, which looks for events in which `TMAState` is set to `SLEWING`.